 This list will be continuously updated

 2017 has been a tremendous year so far for the VR and AR industry with amazing announcements, sales, and releases.
-Just a few months ago we saw the first highly budgeted VR title, Robo Recall, get released on the Oculus Rift which drew in a lot of good attention.
+Last year we saw the first highly budgeted VR title, Robo Recall, get released on the Oculus Rift which drew in a lot of good attention.
 Most people who played the VR game really enjoyed what Epic Games has done with the title and its quality output.

 This portion lists all of the confirmed games coming to VR

 Defector is an upcoming new spy action VR game from Twisted Pixels (creators of Wilsons Heart) and Oculus Studios that’s ready to bring some new unique content to the platform.
 Being an exclusive title, the two teams have put a lot of work into this title to make it fresh and exciting for the Rift users.

 Defector is set to release some time in 2018 and we are looking forward to playing this unique game in VR created by Twisted Pixel and Oculus Studios.